folio-org/docs/content/en/docs/Acquisitions/Orders/_index.md

 2. Enter or select the review period, in days.
 The search results appear in the Orders pane.

+### Bill to

+To search for orders based on their bill to address, follow these steps.
+Addresses are created in Settings > Tenant > Addresses.

+1. In the **Search & filter** pane, click **Bill to**.

+2. Select the address name from the drop-down list.
+The search results appear in the Orders pane.

+### Ship to

+To search for orders based on their ship to address, follow these steps.
+Addresses are created in Settings > Tenant > Addresses.

+1. In the **Search & filter** pane, click **Ship to**.

+2. Select the address name from the drop-down list.
+The search results appear in the Orders pane.

 ## Exporting search results

 To export a file of order information in comma-separated values (.csv) format, follow these steps: